 Under federal law, individuals age 65 and older are automatically enrolled in Medicare Part A upon filing for retirement benefits through the Social Security Administration.
 The only way to opt out of Medicare Part A is to stop your Social Security payments.

 This automatic enrollment is also triggered even if you delay your Social Security benefits past age 65 for purposes of increasing your monthly retirement benefit.
 Furthermore, because the Social Security Administration makes retirement benefits retroactive for six months prior to an individual’s application, it’s important to stop making contributions to your HSA at least six months before you apply for Social Security.

-With more Americans staying in the workforce past age 65, the issue of balancing federal benefits against individual health insurance options like HSAs is likely to feature prominently in employees’ health concerns.
-It’s important for workers and businesses alike to educate themselves about how HSAs interact with various types of federal benefits.
+Because of these rules, it’s important for workers and businesses alike to educate themselves about how HSAs interact with various types of federal benefits.